Act for the Development of Tourism

 Article 18

-Locations with picturesque natural landscape, ecosystem, culture and humanism tourism values shall be designated and developed as a tourism location.
-Those competent authorities for the related matters shall strictly preserve and ban the destruction of the famous landmarks, historical sites or special ecological constitution situated in such locations.
+Locations with picturesque natural landscape, ecosystem, culture, and humanism tourism values shall be designated and developed as a tourism location.
+Those competent authorities for the related matters shall strictly preserve and ban the destruction of the famous landmarks, historical sites, or special ecological constitution situated in such locations.

 Article 19

-The competent authorities shall collaborate with the competent authorities for the related matters in defining the boundaries of ecological and cultural environment reserves.
+The competent authorities shall collaborate with the competent authorities for the related matters in defining the boundaries of ecological and cultural reserves.

 Article 20